 What does it cost to enrol?

-Each School District will address costs independently, please see your Guidance Counsellor for the particulars of your school.
-You can expect to pay the application fee when you apply.
-Your school may cover the cost of tuition and expect you to cover the costs of the text book or other additional fees.
-You may be asked to submit a Caution Fee to your school that will be reimbursed once you successfully complete the course.
+Each school district will address costs independently.
+Please speak to your Guidance Counsellor for the particulars of your school.
+You can expect to pay the application fee when you apply, but your school may cover the cost of tuition and expect you to cover the costs of the textbook or other additional fees.
+They may also ask you to submit a Caution Fee to be reimbursed once you successfully complete the course.
 Ask your Guidance Counsellor about your school district's Caution Fee.

 How do I apply?

-Meet with your high school Guidance Counsellor to plan program or course options.
+Meet with your high school Guidance Counsellor to plan course or program options.
 You will be required to complete an Application Package and submit this, along with the Application and Caution Fees, to your school.
 The school will make arrangements to send it to our admission team.
-To get an application package, please talk to your school’s Guidance Counsellor or Principal, or contact dualcredit@NWpolytech.ca.
+To get an application package, please talk to your school's Guidance Counsellor or Principal; you can also contact dualcredit@NWpolytech.ca.

 How do I know if I am accepted?

-Once your application is approved by Admissions, you will be notified by email and directed to your myNWP Self-Service Account to register.
-If there are concerns with your application, Admissions will contact your school.
-To inquire about the status of your application, please contact us at dualcredit@NWpolytech.ca, 780-539-2911 or 1-888-539-4772.
+Once NWP Admissions approves your application, we will notify you by email and direct you to your myNWP Self-Service Account to register.
+If there are concerns with your application, Admissions will contact you.

 When do I start, how will I know where to go, and what textbook do I need?

-Most courses start at the beginning of September and the beginning of January.
-There is a new student orientation prior to classes starting each semester.
-During the orientation, you will receive all the necessary information about being a student at our institution.
-If you are unable to attend, or if you have questions along the way, you are always welcome to contact dualcredit@NWpolytech.ca, 780.539.2911, or call toll free 1.888.539.4772.
+Most courses start in our fall and winter semesters, beginning in early September and January.
+Before classes start, we host a new student where you will receive all the necessary information about being an NWP student.
+If you cannot attend or have questions along the way, you are always welcome to contact

-Once classes start, your instructor will communicate directly with you, often through myClass (or other media).
-If you are struggling, please contact your instructor, dualcredit@NWpolytech.ca, and/or your guidance counselor.
-We are here to support you and want you to be successful.
-We will help you look at options to ensure success or to address the issue.
+Once classes start, your instructor will communicate directly with you, often through myClass.
+If you are struggling, please get in touch your instructor, dualcredit@NWpolytech.ca, and/or your guidance counselor.
+We want you to be successful and will help you address the issue or look at options to ensure you meet your goals.

-Academic Advisors are available for all of our students and prospective students.
-If you’re starting to plan for post-secondary (it’s never too early to start!), an Academic Advisor can help you.
-If you have questions about how a dual credit course would fit into a program, transferability to another institution or want to know if you have the high school requirements to get into a program, Academic Advisors can help you with all of these.
-To book an appointment, please go to Student Services, Grande Prairie Campus Office H103, or call 1-888-539-4772.
+If you're starting to plan for post-secondary (it's never too early to start!), an Academic Advisor can help answer your questions.
+They can explain how a dual credit course would fit into a program, transfer to another institution, or if you have the high school requirements to get into a program.
+To book an appointment, please go to

 Can I take a course with you and still go to another University?

-Many of our courses that are available through dual credit are transferable to other institutions.
-The ACAT Guide will help you understand the transferability of our courses to universities in Alberta.
-If you have any questions about transferring, please speak with an Advisor.
+Many of our dual credit courses are transferable to other institutions.
+The ACAT Guide will help you understand NWP course transferability to Alberta universities.
+If you have any questions about transferring,

 Do I get an official transcript?

 YES!
-You will receive a letter grade on an official transcript.
-You will also receive a numeric grade for the equivalent course(s) on your high school transcript.
-Your high school transcript will note that the course(s) were awarded through a post-secondary institution.
+You will receive a letter grade on an official NWP transcript.
+Your high school transcript will include a numeric grade for the equivalent course(s) and a note that a post-secondary institution awarded it.